zeppelinhangar/selfhosting/docs/services/phisherman.md

 ## Using a Key

-You can now integrate it to Zeppelin on `backend/bot.env`:
+You can now integrate it to Zeppelin in your `.env`:

 > ```
 > PHISHERMAN_API_KEY=<your key>